 We have already established that succulents have the ultimate wow factor because they are easy to grow and that they do not need constant maintenance techniques.
 So if you are thinking of the easiest succulents to grow, here are some variants that you can consider.

-According to Espoma, these six succulents are the easiest to grow because they are wired for both drought and winter with minimal need for water and demands only sufficient light from the sun.
+According to Espoma, these six succulents are the easiest to grow because they are wired for both drought and winter with minimal need for water and demand only sufficient light from the sun.

 Are succulents safe for dogs?